helpfulengineering/resources/software/SecurityBestPractices/SecurityBestPractices.md

 Begin with identifying all PII that you collect, store, or process.

 ## Identify PII Storage Locations
-Identify PII data that is in-use, at-rest, or in transit.
+Identify PII data that is in use, at rest, or in transit.

 ## Classify PII
 PII can generally be broken down into two categories: sensitive and non-sensitive